EdgeOne CLI

 API Token Method for Obtaining

 Before using the deployment command in the CI/CD pipeline, generate an API Token in the EdgeOne Pages console.
-For details, see API Token.
+For more information, see API Token.